google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/BatchOutput.md

 Defined in
 [`learning/model.py`](http://github.com/tensorflow/federated/tree/master/tensorflow_federated/python/learning/model.py).

-A structre that holds the output of a
+A structure that holds the output of a
 <a href="../../tff/learning/Model.md"><code>tff.learning.Model</code></a>.

 NOTE: All fields are optional (may be None).